semgrep/semgrep-docs/docs/ignore-oss.md

 import MoreHelp from "/src/components/MoreHelp" import IgnoreIndividualFindingNoGrouping from "/src/components/procedure/_ignore-individual-finding-no-grouping.mdx"

-# Ignoring files, folders, or parts of code
+# Ignore files, folders, and code

 Exclude or skip specific **files and folders** from the scope of Semgrep scans in your repository or working directory.
 Ignoring in this context means that Semgrep does not generate findings for the ignored files and folders.